AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm-and-live-copy.md

   * Deep: the page, together with its child pages
 * Synchronization rules, called rollout configurations, determine which properties are synchronized and when the synchronization occurs.

 In the previous example, `/content/wknd/language-masters/en` is the global master site in English.
-To reuse the content of this site, MSM live copies are created:
+To reuse the content of this site, MSM Live Copies are created:

 * The content below `/content/wknd/language-masters/en` is the source.
 * The content below `/content/wknd/language-masters/en` is copied below the `/content/wknd/us/en/` and `/content/wknd/ca/en` nodes.
 These are the Live Copies.